 - Mix very well and then season with salt as required.

 - Cover the pan with a rimmed lid and add water on the lid.
-Cook on a low flame.
+Cook on a low heat.
 This technique creates steam in the pan and helps in cooking the veggies.

 - In between do check while the bhaji is cooking.
 Carefully remove the lid as it is very hot.
 If the bhaji looks dry then add some more water on the lid.
 Cover and continue to cook.